 ELK1-GO diffusion-reaction process and printing fidelity

 We conducted experiments and simulations to characterize bioink shape fidelity as determined by the diffusion-reaction mechanism triggered upon ELK1-in-GO printing.
 First, an 18 µL ELK1 water solution (2 wt%) was manually injected into 100 µL GO water suspension (0.10 wt%) in a 96-well plate to generate a standard tube.
 The process was video recorded (Supplementary Figure 1) and imaged at different time-points to investigate the kinetics of tube wall formation (Figure 2a and Supplenmentary Movie 2).
 Separately, a “transport of diluted species” COMSOL model simulating similar experimental conditions was generated and used to validate the experimental results.
-Both experimental and simulation results were in agreement and revealed that (1) the ELK1-GO tube wall thickness did not increase after ~60 s of interaction (Figure 2a), (2) the tube wall thickness increased from inside the tube to the outside as the ELK1 diffussed towards the GO (Figure 2a, simulated images), and (3) the ELK1-GO tube exhibited a similar diameter as that of the starting ELK1 injected drop (Figure 2a).
+Both experimental and simulation results (Supplementary figure 5) were in agreement and revealed that (1) the ELK1-GO tube wall thickness did not increase after ~80 s of interaction (Figure 2a), (2) the tube wall thickness increased from inside the tube to the outside as the ELK1 diffussed towards the GO (Figure 2a, simulated images), and (3) the ELK1-GO tube exhibited a similar diameter as that of the starting ELK1 injected drop (Figure 2a).
 The results demonstrated that the initial volume of the ELK1 injection determined the outside dimension of the final printed structure (Figure 2a) and that this dimension was not affected by the growth of the ELK1-GO interfacial tube wall as a result of its diffusion-reaction process.

 Tuneable geometry by varying printing parameters and GO concentration